-The inspiration for this step can come from the theme of the research, the elements that make up that theme, the nature of the research, namely qualitative or quantitative) the people impacted by the research or the setting in which the research is presented.
-Any of these aspects can provide a starting point to visually reimagine the research findings.
+Inspiration can come from the theme of the research, the elements that make up that theme, the nature of the research (qualitative or quantitative), the people impacted by the research or the setting in which the research is presented.

-The design process can fun and challenging.
-The goal is to match the visuals to the research, in an authentic and representative way of the people it speaks about.
+The goal is to match the visuals to the research, in authentic and representative ways.
 As we saw in the collaboration with Pf Caroline Dyer, we ensured that the icons accurately depicted the education context of pastoralist populations in African countries and not Western ideas of education.

 In terms of concrete final formats, these can be policy briefs, visual summaries, infographics, illustrations, infocomics, videos or documentaries.
-The only ‘limiting’ factor to creativity is where the research is being presented and the intended plan for disseminating the final product.
+The only ‘limiting’ factor to creativity is where the research is being presented and the dissemination plan.

-Beyond the ‘Oh, this looks lovely!’ factor, these visual representations have to create a link between the audience and the author of the research to facilitate further collaborations and, in the process, maximise the impact the research can have in the real world.
+These visual representations aim to create a link between the audience and the researchers, to facilitate further collaborations and, thus, maximise the impact the research can have in the world.

 Radina Metodieva, Graphic Designer